Irene of Athens: Empress consort

-Irene was brought to Constantinople by Emperor Constantine V on 1 November 769 and was married to his son Leo IV on 3 November.
-Her coronation took place the following month, on 17 December.
-It is unclear why she was selected as the bride for the young Leo IV.
+Selection and marriage

+It is unclear why and how Irene was selected as the bride for the young Leo IV.
+The influence of the prominent Sarantepechos family in the theme of Hellas likely played a part in the selection of Irene as the wife of the emperor's son, indicating the emperor's interest in restoring order in the Greek mainland.
 Especially unusual is that, while Constantine V was a militant iconoclast who was known for persecuting venerators of icons, Irene herself displayed iconophile predilections.
 This fact, combined with the limited information available about her family, has led some scholars to speculate that Irene may have been selected in a bride-show, in which eligible young women were paraded before the bridegroom until one was finally selected.
 If this was the case, then she would have been the first imperial bride to be selected in this manner.
 However, there is no solid evidence to support this hypothesis other than the apparent oddity of Irene's selection as Leo IV's bride.

-On 14 January 771, Irene gave birth to a son, the future Constantine VI, who was named after his grandfather, Irene's father-in-law, Constantine V. When Constantine V died in September 775, Leo IV ascended to the throne at the age of twenty-five, and Irene became empress.
-An unnamed female relative of Irene was married to the Bulgar ruler Telerig in 776.
-Irene also had a nephew.
+Irene arrived in Constantinople on 1 November 769, escorted, per Theophanes, by decorated dromones and chelandia (warships and galleys).
+She was betrothed to 19-year-old Leo IV, the son of emperor Constantine V, on 3 November at the Church of the Virgin of Pharos.
+The coronation took place on 17 December in the Augoustaion, and was followed by the couple's marriage at the Palace of Daphne within the Great Palace of Constantinople.
+On 14 January 771, Irene gave birth to a son, the future Constantine VI, who was named after his grandfather, Irene's father-in-law, Constantine V. When Constantine V died in September 775, Leo IV ascended to the throne at the age of twenty-five, and Irene became empress consort.